-Working with some of the big energy companies and business electricity providers, I’ve gained a few insights into how to go green for the least amount of money possible and how to generate profit from this advantageous move.
+Working with some of the big energy companies and combi boiler providers, I’ve gained a few insights into how to go green for the least amount of money possible and how to generate profit from this advantageous move.

 Being environmentally friendly is a choice that most businesses would opt for, but the concern in many people’s minds is how expensive it would be.
 The good news is that business can go green in small as well as big ways, so that it doesn’t have to cost the earth.

 Energy saving measures